SeaOfNodes/Simple/chapter01/README.md

 ### Start Node

 The Start node represents the start of the function.
-For now, we do not have any values in the Start node, this is because our function does not yet accept parameters.
-When we add parameters, the value of the Start node will be a tuple, and will require Projection nodes to extract the values.
+For now, we do not have any values in to Start, this is because our function does not yet accept parameters.
+When we add parameters, the value of the Start will be a tuple, and will require Projections to extract the values.
 We discuss this in detail in Chapter 9: Functions and Calls.

 ### Constant Node

 The Constant node represents a constant value.
-At present, the only constants that we allow are integer literals; therefore the Constant node contains an integer value.
-As we add other types of constants, we will need to refactor how we represent Constant nodes.
+At present, the only constants that we allow are integer literals; therefore Constant contains an integer value.
+As we add other types of constants, we will refactor Constants.

-The Constant node has no inputs.
-However, we set the Start node as an input to the Constant node to enable forward graph walk.
-This edge carries no semantic meaning, it is present _solely_ to allow visitation.
+Constant has no inputs.
+However, we add Start as an input to Constant to enable forward graph walk.
+This edge carries no semantic meaning, it is present solely to allow visitation.

-The Constant node's output is the value stored in it.
+The Constant's output is the value stored in it.

 ### Return Node

-The Return node has two inputs.
+Return has two inputs.
 The first input is a control node.
 The second input is the data node that supplies the return value.

-In this presentation, the Return node functions as the Stop node, since we are compiling a single unnamed function.
+In this presentation, the Return functions as the Stop, since we are compiling a single unnamed function.
-A separate Stop node is not necessary.
+A separate Stop is not necessary.
 Compiling multiple functions is covered in Chapter 9: Functions and Calls.

-The output of the Return node is the value it obtained from the data node.
+The output of the Return is the value it obtained from the data node.

 ### Representation